RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 	![screenshot](band-shrink.png)

 + Next, you should change the name of the sprite, as 'sprite1' isn't a very helpful name!
-Click the icon for your cymbal sprite, and then click on the blue 'i' (information) icon in the top-left.
+Click the icon for your cymbal sprite, and then click on the blue `i` {.blockmotion} (information) icon in the top-left.

 	![screenshot](band-info.png)